pablerass/pablerass.github.io/_posts/2015-08-06-git-from-plumber-to-porcelain.md

   from the _repository_ and managed by the user.
 Is used to access and modify _repository_ content.

-* The _staging area_: Represented by the `index` file placed in the root of `.git` directory, act as a site of interchange of files between the _working directory_ and the _repository_ itself.
+* The _staging area_: Represented by an `index` file placed in the root of `.git` directory, act as a site of interchange of files between the _working directory_ and the _repository_ itself.
 The staging area also represents the content of a commit if it where created in this point in time.
+The `index` does not exists when the repository has been just created.

 In this post, I intend to cover at least `HEAD`, `index`, `objects` and `refs` files and directories.
 Each of them contains all the information used by *Git*